google/ts-bridge/README.md

 ## Global settings

-Some other settings can be set globally as App Engine environment variables via the `env_variables` section of `app/app.yaml`.
+Some other settings can be set globally as environment variables or command-line flags.
+In case of AppEngine variables are configured in the `env_variables` section of `app/app.yaml`.

+*   `DEBUG` (`--debug`): enable debug logging.
+*   `PORT` (`--port`): ts-bridge server port.
-*   `CONFIG_FILE`: name of the metric configuration file (`metrics.yaml`).
+*   `CONFIG_FILE` (`--metric-config`): name of the metric configuration file (`metrics.yaml`).
-*   `SD_LOOKBACK_INTERVAL`: time interval used while searching for recent data in Stackdriver.
+*   `SD_LOOKBACK_INTERVAL` (`--sd-lookback-interval`): time interval used while searching for recent data in Stackdriver.
 This is also the default backfill interval for when no recent points are found.
 This interval should be kept reasonably short to avoid fetching too much data from Stackdriver on each update.
     *   You might be tempted to increase this significantly to backfill historic values.
 Please keep in mind that Stackdriver [does not allow](https://cloud.google.com/monitoring/custom-metrics/creating-metrics#writing-ts)